Synergy: Descriptions and usages

-In the natural world, synergistic phenomena are ubiquitous, ranging from physics (for example, the different combinations of quarks that produce protons and neutrons) to chemistry (a popular example is water, a compound of hydrogen and oxygen), to the cooperative interactions among the genes in genomes, the division of labor in bacterial colonies, the synergies of scale in multi-cellular organisms, as well as the many different kinds of synergies produced by socially-organized groups, from honeybee colonies to wolf packs and human societies: compare stigmergy, a mechanism of indirect coordination between agents or actions that results in the self-assembly of complex systems.
+In the natural world, synergistic phenomena are ubiquitous, ranging from physics (for example, the different combinations of quarks that produce protons and neutrons) to chemistry (a popular example is water, a compound of hydrogen and oxygen), to the cooperative interactions among the genes in genomes, the division of labor in bacterial colonies, the synergies of scale in multicellular organisms, as well as the many different kinds of synergies produced by socially-organized groups, from honeybee colonies to wolf packs and human societies: compare stigmergy, a mechanism of indirect coordination between agents or actions that results in the self-assembly of complex systems.
 Even the tools and technologies that are widespread in the natural world represent important sources of synergistic effects.
 The tools that enabled early hominins to become systematic big-game hunters is a primordial human example.

 In the context of organizational behavior, following the view that a cohesive group is more than the sum of its parts, synergy is the ability of a group to outperform even its best individual member.
 These conclusions are derived from the studies conducted by Jay Hall on a number of laboratory-based group ranking and prediction tasks.
 He found that effective groups actively looked for the points in which they disagreed and in consequence encouraged conflicts amongst the participants in the early stages of the discussion.
 In contrast, the ineffective groups felt a need to establish a common view quickly, used simple decision making methods such as averaging, and focused on completing the task rather than on finding solutions they could agree on.

 In a technical context, its meaning is a construct or collection of different elements working together to produce results not obtainable by any of the elements alone.
 The elements, or parts, can include people, hardware, software, facilities, policies, documents: all things required to produce system-level results.
 The value added by the system as a whole, beyond that contributed independently by the parts, is created primarily by the relationship among the parts, that is, how they are interconnected.
 In essence, a system constitutes a set of interrelated components working together with a common objective: fulfilling some designated need.

 If used in a business application, synergy means that teamwork will produce an overall better result than if each person within the group were working toward the same goal individually.
 However, the concept of group cohesion needs to be considered.
 Group cohesion is that property that is inferred from the number and strength of mutual positive attitudes among members of the group.
 As the group becomes more cohesive, its functioning is affected in a number of ways.
 First, the interactions and communication between members increase.
 Common goals, interests and small size all contribute to this.
 In addition, group member satisfaction increases as the group provides friendship and support against outside threats.